 - a.
-A Respondent who is the subject of a public sanction (an Order of Public Censure, Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar) that is not under appeal must deliver to CFP Board Enforcement Counsel, within 45 calendar days of issuance of the order, written evidence that Respondent has: - a.1.
-Advised Respondent's Firm(s), in writing, of the Public Censure, Temporary Bar, or Permanent Barpublic sanction; and - b.2.
-Advised all Clients of the Public Censure, Temporary Bar, or Permanent Bar, public sanction and provided all Clients the location of CFP Board's website that sets forth Respondent's disciplinary history.
+A Respondent who is the subject of a public sanction (an Order of Public Censure, Public Notice, Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar) that is not under appeal must deliver to Enforcement Counsel, within 45 calendar days of issuance of the order, written evidence that Respondent has: - 1.
+Advised Respondent's Firm(s), in writing, of the public sanction; and - 2.
+Advised all Clients of the public sanction and provided all Clients the location of CFP Board's website that sets forth Respondent's disciplinary history. - b.
+Respondent shall advise Respondent's Firm(s) in the manner set forth in Standard D.3. of the Code and Standards and shall advise Clients in the manner set forth in Standard A.10 of the Code and Standards.

-11.3 Required Action after Revocation or Suspension

-- b.
-A Respondent whose shall advise Respondent's Firm(s) in the manner set forth in Standard D.3. of the Code and Standards and shall advise Clients in the manner set forth in Standard A.10 of the Code and Standards. - 11.3 Prohibition Against Use of CFP Board Certification and License Marks by a Respondent a.
+11.3 PROHIBITION AGAINST USE OF CFP BOARD CERTIFICATION MARKS BY A RESPONDENT WHO IS SUBJECT TO A SUSPENSION, INTERIM SUSPENSION, ADMINISTRATIVE SUSPENSION, REVOCATION, ADMINISTRATIVE REVOCATION, TEMPORARY BAR, ADMINISTRATIVE TEMPORARY BAR, PERMANENT BAR, OR ADMINISTRATIVE PERMANENT BAR

+- a.
 Continuing Obligation Not to Use CFP Board Certification Marks.
-A Respondent who is subject to an Order of Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar ("Order Prohibiting Use of CFP Board Certification Marks") must not use the CFP Board certification marks, state or suggest that Respondent is a CFP® professional, or hold out to the public as being certified by CFP Board.
+A Respondent who is subject to an Order of Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar ("Order Prohibiting Use of CFP Board Certification Marks") must not use the CFP Board certification marks, state or suggest that Respondent is a CFP® professional, or hold out to the public as being certified by CFP Board. - b.

-Who is suspended or revoked must not use the CFP[®]Subject to a Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar

 Statement of Assurance and Proof of Compliance.
-Within 45 calendar days of issuance delivery of an Order Prohibiting Use of Suspension or Revocation CFP Board Certification Marks that is not under appeal subject to a Petition to Vacate or Appeal, Respondent must deliver, to CFP Board Counsel, stop using the CFP Board certification marks (if Respondent had been using the CFP Board certification marks), deliver to Enforcement Counsel Respondent's statement of assurance that Respondent will comply with the Order of Suspension or Revocation, and written evidence that Respondent has:

-- a.
-Ceased allnot use of the CFP® Board certification marks, and not stated or suggested deliver to CFP Board Enforcement Counsel proof that Respondent is a CFP® professional; - b.
-Removednot using the CFP Board certification marks from allon any internet sites and allsite or other tangible materials that Respondent exposes to the public.
-Respondent must submit screenshots of websites, including of Respondent's business(es), businesses, social media, and third party financial advisor listing website profiles that Respondent controls, pictures of signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing, and promotional materials, as well as anywhere else the CFP pictures of any other materials Respondent controls in which the CFP Board certification marks previously appeared publicly in reference to Respondent or Respondent's services; - c.
-Advised the CFP® Professional's Firm(s), in writing, of the Suspension or Revocation; and - d.
-Advised all Clients of the Suspension or Revocation, and provided to all Clients the location of CFP Board's website that sets forth Respondent's disciplinary history.
+Within 45 calendar days of delivery of an Order Prohibiting Use of CFP Board Certification Marks that is not subject to a Petition to Vacate or Appeal, Respondent must stop using the CFP Board certification marks (if Respondent had been using the CFP Board certification marks), deliver to Enforcement Counsel Respondent's statement of assurance that Respondent will not use the CFP Board certification marks, and deliver to CFP Board Enforcement Counsel proof that Respondent is not using the CFP Board certification marks on any internet site or other tangible materials that Respondent exposes to the public.
+Respondent must submit screenshots of websites, including of Respondent's businesses, social media, and third party financial advisor listing website profiles Respondent controls, pictures of signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing, and promotional materials, as well as pictures of any other materials Respondent controls in which the CFP Board certification marks previously appeared publicly in reference to Respondent or Respondent's services.

-11.4-Default for Failure to Take Required Action Satisfy the Requirements of Articles 11.2 or 11.3 and delivermove for an Administrative Order under Article 4.2.
+11.4 DEFAULT FOR FAILURE TO SATISFY THE REQUIREMENTS OF ARTICLES 11.2 OR 11.3

-If a Respondent fails to providesatisfy the statement requirements of Articles 11.2 or written evidence required by this Article 11.3, then CFP Board Enforcement Counsel may declare Respondent in default
+If a Respondent fails to satisfy the requirements of Articles 11.2 or 11.3, then Enforcement Counsel may declare Respondent in default and move for an Administrative Order under Article 4.2.